eliemichel/MapsModelsImporter-samples/README.md

 This is a set of .rdc files that you can try to import to check your installation of [MapsModelsImporter](https://github.com/eliemichel/MapsModelsImporter).

-Please make sure that You are using the recommended RenderDoc Version for the installed MapsModelsImporter Version:
+**Please make sure** that you are using the recommended RenderDoc version!
+Each release of the add-on comes with a **very specific** version of RenderDoc and will only work for this version.
-- MapsModelsImporter <= 0.3.2:         RenderDoc Version 1.5 - 1.9
-- MapsModelsImporter  = 0.3.3 - 0.3.5: RenderDoc Version 1.5 - 1.10
-- MapsModelsImporter  = 0.3.6 - 0.3.7: RenderDoc Version 1.10
-- MapsModelsImporter  = 0.4.0: RenderDoc Version 1.13

 Before opening a new Issue on GitHub please download a sample file to check if this works on your Computer.
 Please be patient.
 If there's no error message it most probably is still loading.